 - Entries are to be submitted via email to email@example.com

-- Entries will be screened to ensure meeting minimum qualifying standard before evaluated by a panel of judges against the criteria outlined.
-Applicants should answer all questions in the application form as completely as possible
+- Applicants should answer all questions in the application form as completely as possible

 - Download the YIP application form here which has been put together for you to use your submission.